gvwilson/sensibleadventures/nardica/nardica.md

 Iffy emptied the dustpan into the trash and tossed her goggles into her toolbag.
 It wasn't fair---Jeep could use the equipment any time he wanted, but all he ever did was complain and look for ways not to.
-"What's the point?" he'd shrugged the one time she had asked him why.
-"That new tech they're goin' to bring in will do all this ten times faster'n human."

-"Goin' to doesn't help us now," she'd retorted.
-He scowled at that like he scowled at everything before disappearing into his room to lose himself in yet another game.

-The worst thing was, she knew it wasn't Jeep's fault that he was this way.
+The worst thing was, she knew it wasn't Jeep's fault that he was like this.
 Like every other resident of Halley he had been inducted into the Marines when he turned sixteen.
-He'd only served a few weeks---just long enough to be sure that the induction had worked---but it had changed him.
+He'd only served a few weeks---just long enough to be sure that the induction had worked---but having someone else's personality temporarily imprinted over his had changed him.
 Iffy missed the bashful sixteen-year-old who had loved to tell bad jokes and help his mother make curry.
 "He'll come back eventually," Mr. Mishra said the one time Iffy broached the subject, his tone making it clear that she shouldn't bring it up again.